Join us for Worship!

 Think about it like this.
 God’s Spirit calls us together.
 God speaks to us through readings from the Old and New Testaments of the Bible, through preaching, prayer, and song.
 God feeds and nourishes us in a saving way.
 And God blesses us and sends us in mission to the world.
 Taken together, the Word proclaimed and the sacraments — both Holy Baptism and Holy Communion — are called the means of grace.
 We believe that Jesus Christ is present in these means through the power of the Holy Spirit.

 Sometimes we describe worship as a “gathering around the means of grace.”
 This is a way of saying that we trust that God is genuinely present with us in baptism, in preaching, and in sharing the bread and wine of Holy Communion.
 In that sense, we believe that God’s presence permeates all of Christian worship.
 The cross is the central symbol that marks our worship spaces and when Lutherans worship, singing fills the air.
-The voices of all the people joined in song and the participation of all the people in the worship is a witness to our conviction that in worship we are being drawn in to God’s own saving story.
+The voices of all the people joined in song and the participation of all the people in the worship is a witness to our conviction that in worship we are being drawn into God’s own saving story.

 Music at CLC

-We love music at Christ Lutheran Church.
 We share that passion in our weekly worship by singing several hymns, both traditional and contemporary, along with one of the liturgical settings from Evangelical Lutheran Worship or With One Voice.
 Our hymns are led by a talented crew of accompanists on either our three-manual Johannus organ or our Kawai grand piano.
-One accompanist has an advanced college degree in organ, another is a member of the American Guild of Organists, and the third has 50 years of experience as a church musician.
 Each service includes both a prelude and a postlude presented by the accompanist.
 We frequently listen to special music from vocalists, violinists, guitarists, pianists, and instrumentalists from our congregation, many of whom are teenagers or young adults.
 We often have a group of brass players for Easter and Reformation Sunday.
 We have a traditional choir of as many as 20 members, which is directed by a widely known and appreciated local musician.
-We also have a bell choir which performs several times a year and often accompanies hymns.
+We also have a bell choir which performs several times a year and sometimes accompanies hymns.
 Both choirs have weekly rehearsals, except during the summer, and the vocal choir usually sings at services every other week and on special holidays.
+Learn more about the Choirs on our Community page.

 Music and liturgy at Christ Lutheran Church is planned and organized by a Worship and Music Committee which meets every other month with our pastor.
 The committee consists of our pastor, the accompanists, the vocal choir and bell choir directors, a member of the choir, a member of our congregation with special training as a liturgist, and a representative of the altar guild.
 Meetings are open for anyone to attend.
 If you are interested check, the Calendar for the next meeting and come.